weechat/scripts/Contributing.md

 ### Contacting the author

-Before updating a script, you **must** contact the author of script directly, and discuss about your changes to check if it's OK, especially if you are adding new features or if you are changing the behavior of the script.
+Before updating a script, if you are not the author of the script, you **must** contact the author of script directly, and discuss about your changes to check if it's OK, especially if you are adding new features or if you are changing the behavior of the script.

 For example, if the author uses a GitHub repository for the script, you can send a pull request to the author instead of sending directly to this repository.\
 Then the author will send a pull request on this repository.